Benito R. de Monfort

-Benito Raimundo Monfort Blanch, known in French as Benito R. de Monfort (1800-1871) was a Spanish photographer, publisher and businessman.
+Benito Raimundo Monfort Blanch, known in French as Benito R. de Monfort (1800–1871) was a Spanish photographer, publisher and businessman.
 He is most notable as the co-founder of both the Société héliographique and the casino de Biarritz.
 He was born in Valencia and died in Biarritz.

+He founded and edited the newspaper La Lumière from February 9 to October 29, 1851, the newspaper of the Société Heliographique de Photographie.
+At the end of 1851, Monfort handed over his newspaper to Alexis Gaudin.
+From November 17, it was transformed from a weekly newspaper into a biweekly magazine.
+A few months after the sale of La Lumière, Monfort founded a new and much more ambitious magazine, Le Cosmos, whose first issue appeared on May 1, 1852 and which was a reason for Gaudin to accuse him of disloyalty.
+When the Société Heliographique disappeared, Benedict Monfort also became a member of the new Société Française de Photographie.